 Comfort and dryness are really important for proper sleep.
 Consider wrapping your baby in Pampers Swaddlers Overnights before every nap to keep them from waking up due to an uncomfortable diaper.

 Pampers Swaddlers Overnights have a unique Absorb Away Liner™ and provide up to 12 hours of overnight dryness.
 Nothing ruins a good nap like a leaky diaper, and thankfully, Pampers Swaddlers Overnights are there to keep your newborn comfortable.

 Step four: Dress for the occasion

-Your newborn should be wearing whatever she needs to be comfortable.
-If it’s warm in the room, that might mean all she has on is her Pampers Swaddlers Overnights, or it could mean a heavy onesie if it’s cool.
+Your newborn should be wearing whatever they need to be comfortable.
+If it’s warm in the room, that might mean all they have on is their Pampers Swaddlers Overnights, or it could mean a heavy onesie if it’s cool.

 Be sure to avoid overheating.
 Your newborn should at most be wearing one layer more than you’d wear.

 Page 6 of 7